Green home ownership is just a few steps away

 Should we focus on solar panels, new windows, an energy-efficient water heater, insulation or making the home less drafty?
 That is what home energy assessments are all about.

 More and more people want to live in energy-efficient homes and homes with a clear roadmap for becoming energy-efficient!

 Energy Assessor Tyler demonstrates how a blower door works at an event at Evolution Marketing

 Getting an assessment of any kind may increase your home's value by an average of 2.7% or $4,000! *

 Standard energy assessments look at everything from your windows to your water heater to your insulation, gathering measurements throughout the home.
 After calculating the impact of different improvements we will schedule a video call to go over the results together and walk you through your options!
-Now eligible for a $105 federal tax credit!
+Now eligible for a $105 federal tax credit, and can make someone eligible for up to $4,000 in federal rebates for home improvement!
 Final cost after federal tax credit: $245.

 Advanced Energy Assessment

 Advanced energy assessments cover everything mentioned above, but also include a series of extra diagnostic tools to go further in depth on your home.
 These includes, but aren't limited to, a "blower door" that measures the air leakage in & out of your home from outside (and where) and combustion safety tests of gas appliances, to name a few.
 Now eligible for a $150 federal tax credit, can make someone eligible for up to $4,000 in federal rebates for home improvement, and can unlock Focus on Energy rebates of $450-750 when air sealing your home together with wall/attic insulation!
 Final cost after federal tax credit: $350.

 Health/Comfort Indoor Air Quality Test